neuroinformatics-unit/movement/docs/source/community/mission-scope.md

 Animal tracking frameworks such as [DeepLabCut](dlc:) or [SLEAP](sleap:) can generate these representations from video data by detecting body parts and tracking them across frames.
-In the context of `movement`, we refer to the resulting tracks according to their respective representations—for example, pose tracks, bounding boxes' tracks, or motion tracks in general.
+In the context of `movement`, we refer to these trajectories as _tracks_: we use _pose tracks_ to refer to the trajectories of a set of keypoints, _bounding boxes' tracks_ to refer to the trajectories of bounding boxes' centroids, or _motion tracks_ in the more general case.

-Our vision is to present a **consistent interface for motion tracks** paired with **modular and accessible analysis tools**.
-We aim to accommodate data from a range of animal tracking frameworks, in **2D or 3D**, tracking **single or multiple individuals**.
-As such, `movement` can be considered as downstream of tools like DeepLabCut and SLEAP.
+Our vision is to present a **consistent interface for representing motion tracks** along with **modular and accessible analysis tools**.
+We aim to support data from a range of animal tracking frameworks, in **2D or 3D**, tracking **single or multiple individuals**.
+As such, `movement` can be considered as operating downstream of tools like DeepLabCut and SLEAP.
 The focus is on providing functionalities for data cleaning, visualization, and motion quantification (see the [Roadmap](target-roadmaps) for details).